Healthy Brownies

 Why I love this recipe

-• There is no flour, eggs, or refined sugar needed, and use simple and affordable ingredients.
+• There is no flour, eggs, or refined sugar needed, and it uses simple and affordable ingredients.

 • Everything is made in just one bowl, so there is minimal cleanup and mess.